 MBQIP Required Measures directly entered in HQR through the HARP Log In:

 The use of NHSN (National Health Safety Network) is quickly becoming a requirement for many programs supporting patient safety measures.
 Currently MT Flex Program requires the use of NSHN for reporting of Healthcare Worker Immunization and the NHSN Facility Annual Survey to measure Antibiotic Stewardship Programs.
-In addition, MT DPHHS and HIIN utilize the program for Antibiotic Stewardship and other Patient Safety measures.
+In addition, MT DPHHS and MT HQIC utilize the program for Antibiotic Stewardship and other Patient Safety measures.

 For facilities to fulfill the reporting requirements through NHSN, they must enroll in NHSN and activate the HPS (Healthcare Personnel Safety) and Patient Safety Components in NHSN.